Q: What makes you such an expert?!

 move a traffic jam backwards.
 (The big question is: would the slowdown

-they passed that police car sitting by the roadside?)
+they passed the police cars sitting by the roadside?)

 Q: Won't this sometimes make the traffic worse?